 - You Need a Budget (YNAB): It offers great flexibility and you can link your accounts.
 It teaches you how to budget and guides you so you allocate every dollar and spend it intentionally.
 Plus, it allows you to track your goals and progress.
 However, the subscription costs about $15 monthly ($99 annually) and has a steep learning curve.
 YNAB also has an app.

-- GnuCash: This software runs on your computer – on your desktop, a hard drive or Dropbox.
+- GnuCash: This software runs on your computer – on your desktop, a hard drive, or Dropbox.
 It’s not an online, cloud-based program.
 It’s free and helps you track your bank accounts, income, expenses, and investments.
-It also offers basic accounting functions to manage invoicing, bill payment and payroll.
+It also offers basic accounting functions to manage invoicing, bill payments, and payroll.

 Choosing a budgeting app can make a big difference in your financial life.
 Some budgeting apps address budgeting in a general manner while others are customizable.
-Some features involve track spending, bill payment, savings goals settings, cash flow manageability, notifications of upcoming bills payments, credit score tracking, and financial goals setting.
+Some features involve tracking spending, bill payment, savings goals settings, cash flow manageability, notifications of upcoming bill payments, credit score tracking, and financial goal setting.
 Many budgeting apps are free while others charge a monthly fee and can help with customer service needs.